shopware5/devdocs/source/developers-guide/attribute-system/index.md

 ```

 ### Add own backend validation
 It is possible to add own validations for each attribute field.
-In the above example, the `my_column` attribute is defined over an own field handler.
+In the example above, the `my_column` attribute is defined over an own field handler.
 Following example shows how to apply different validations to an ExtJs field.
 ```
 //{block name="backend/base/attribute/form"}